Skip to main content

 Could I be turned down for a job because of something in my credit report?

+Hundreds of companies provide employment background checks and qualify as consumer reporting agencies.
 Employment reports often include credit checks, criminal background checks, public records – such as bankruptcy filings and other court documents – and information related to your employment history.

-Employers are permitted to obtain your credit report under the FCRA with your written permission.
+Employers can obtain your credit report under the Fair Credit Reporting Act (FCRA) with your written permission, which they often do by asking you to sign a form allowing them to run a credit check.
 However, employers may be governed by other federal or state laws that may affect whether and how they can use this information.